geraldneale/py-blink_mojo-secure/README.md

 Known issues and todos
 ---------
 1) Todo: Make as many of the coin spends as possible in the final blink_mojo() transaction resemble a Chia wallet standard transaction.
-This will take time to learn how to do, but inspiration and reference can be found here  https://github.com/richardkiss/chiaswap/blob/0c486088788266c43ab552cd2fcf5be76c919e31/chiaswap/main.py#L27.
+This will take time to learn how to do, but inspiration and reference can be found <a href = "https://github.com/richardkiss/chiaswap/blob/0c486088788266c43ab552cd2fcf5be76c919e31/chiaswap/main.py#L27">here</a>.
 2) Todo: The first guided step needs to be broken into two paths a. generating an address and using a faucet to do the spend or b. having blink_mojo do everything under the presumption that a faucet sent to a burner wallet fingerprint that will be used just this once.
 Right now it's only "b".
 2) Todo: Expand the faucet coin functionality to chia Offers to complete the txs.
 In other words, either file a CHIP or hack Chia Offer spec to pay XCH to an aribitrary address.
 Right now it only pays to the wallet address that makes or takes the offer.
 This way the parent lineage of the offer maker/taker can be commandeered and appeneded to the needs_privacy coin value without depending on public faucets which are historically spotty in their uptime.
 3) Issue: Incompatible with standalone wallet.